MaxLugo/SVARIV/README.md

 # In construction

-(This repository is python implementation of the original repository in matlab)
+(This repository is a python implementation of the original repository in matlab)

 This repository contains a python suite to construct weak-instrument robust confidence intervals for impulse response coefficients in Structural Vector Autoregressions identified with an external instrument.
 See "Inference in Structural Vector Autoregressions identified by an external instrument" by J.L Montiel Olea, J. H. Stock, and M. W. Watso…